 Cells were obtained using Institutional Review Board (IRB) approved consent forms and protocols.
-All reagents and devices used in the collection and separation process are certified clinical grade.
+All reagents and devices used to collect and separate the cells are certified clinical grade.
 This item is for research use only.

 |Cell and Tissue Source||Peripheral Blood|